jenni-gnz/anzg-metal-tool/text/page-3-instructions.md

 In the table below, columns shaded blue will be used to calculate DGVs based on your selected options. &nbsp;
-Errors identified are highlighted red (except where the error is a column that is not present) and warnings are highlighted orange.
+Errors are usually a column that is not present, or negative values (highlighted in red).
+Warnings (such as missing values or text) are highlighted orange.

 If your data contains **errors**, the calculations will not proceed.
 Please correct the errors (check for spelling mistakes, and the correct capitalisation) and re-upload the file, or select different options (e.g., change metals).